Sign Up

 Hair Care

 Shampoos may be provided unless restricted by the care plan.
-Combing, setting hair with curlers/pins, and blow-drying the hair are allowed.
+Combing, setting hair with curlers/pins, and blow-drying a patient’s hair are allowed.
 The blow dryer must be used on the low setting following the manufacturer's recommendations.
 The use of curling irons, electric curlers, or haircutting is not allowed.
-Using chemical hair products is not allowed.
+Using chemical hair products is also not allowed (National Institute on Aging, 2024).

 Washing hair in the kitchen sink is an option if the tub or shower is too difficult.
-Devices can be made for catching water when washing hair in bed.
-A dry shampoo product can be used when washing is difficult (Personal Care: Grooming and Dressing, 2019).
+Devices can be used to catch water when washing hair in bed.
+A dry shampoo product can be used when washing is difficult (National Institute on Aging, 2024).

 Skin Care

-Shaving is allowed.
+It is acceptable for a CNA or HHA to assist a patient in shaving.
 An electric shaver is preferable.
-Put the patient in a sitting position and put dentures in the person's mouth before shaving him.
+Before shaving, the patient should be in a sitting position with any dentures or partials in their mouth.
 Straight razors are never allowed.

 Dressing

-Assist or coach the patient when they are dressing.
-Allow plenty of time.
-The patient must dress themselves as much as possible.
-Let the patient choose what to wear.
-Be flexible and considerate of the patient's desires.
+Be prepared to assist or coach the patient when they are dressing, allowing them to perform the task themselves as much as possible.
+Always encourage the patient to choose their own outfits and be flexible and considerate of the patient's desires.
 Wearing a bra or pantyhose may or may not be important to the patient.
 Easy-to-use clothing should be used; this includes large fasteners in the front.
-Zippers or Velcro is easier to manage than buttons.
-Elastic waistbands and slip-on shoes are easier than button paints or shoes that tie.
-Shoes and slippers need to be well-fitting.
+Zippers or Velcro are generally easier to manage than buttons.
+Elastic waistbands and slip-on shoes are easier than button pants or shoes that tie.
+Shoes and slippers need to be well-fitted.
+If the patient has a weak or painful side, put the weak side into the sleeve first.
+When removing the clothes, take off the strong arm first.
+Anti-embolism stockings are only allowed if it is on the care plan (National Institute on Aging, 2024).

 • Dentures